-The traditional approach to safety is to identify “hotspot” locations where a high concentration of crashes occur, and then identify and implement measures to reduce the number of crashes occurring at that location.
+The traditional approach to safety is to identify “hotspot” locations, where a high concentration of crashes occur, then identify and implement measures to reduce the number of crashes occurring at that location.

 The systemic approach identifies a few proven low-cost measures to implement widely, then put those measures into effect where there is evidence that they would be most useful.

 The systemic measures have been proven to successfully reduce the occurrence of fatal and serious injury crashes.